drajer-health/uds-plus/input/pagecontent/spec.md

 	* Report data for at least 2 Quality Measures related to Table 6B
 	* Report data for at least 2 Quality Measures related to Table 7

 * For Quality Measure data reporting, Data Submitters **SHALL** include only patients who meet the Initial Patient Population criteria.
-In other words, Data Submitters should not submit data for all patients or for patients who only meet the numerator criteria.
+In other words, Data Submitters **should not** submit data for all patients visiting the HealthCenter or for patients who only meet the numerator criteria.

 **NOTE:** The re-submission payload will be a complete payload and not a partial payload.